-- (i) Amounts reflect use of a Company-owned vehicle and club dues for Messrs.
-Ludwig and Mefford; and housing for Mr. Lemke. - (ii) Amounts reflect Company matching contributions under the 401(k) Plan. - (6) Messrs.
-Lemke and Spring were not named executive officers prior to 2019. - (7) Mr. Erickson was not a named executive officer prior to 2018.
+(i) Amounts reflect use of a Company-owned vehicle and club dues for Messrs.
+Ludwig and Mefford; and housing for Mr. Lemke.

+- (ii) Amounts reflect Company matching contributions under the 401(k) Plan. - (6) Mr. Lemke was not a named executive officer prior to 2019.